davekinkead/big-data-and-democracy/README.md

 ## The Network and the Demos: Big Data & the Epistemic Justifications of Democracy

 Our forthcoming chapter in Big Data and Epistemic Justifications of Democracy, Edinburgh University Press.
+Please cite as:

+Kinkead, D. & Douglas, D. (2020) _The Network and the Demos: Big Data & the Epistemic Justifications of Democracy_.
+In K. Macnish & J. Galliott (Eds.), Big Data and Democracy.
+Edinburgh University Press.

 ## Abstract